Sv443-Network/UserUtils/README-greasyfork.md

     ```
     npm i @sv443-network/userutils
     ```
     Then, import it in your script as usual:
     ```ts
     import { addGlobalStyle } from "@sv443-network/userutils";

-    // or
+    // or just import everything (not recommended because this doesn't allow for treeshaking):

-    import * as userUtils from "@sv443-network/userutils";
+    import * as UserUtils from "@sv443-network/userutils";
     ```

-    Shameless plug: I also have a [webpack-based template for userscripts in TypeScript](https://github.com/Sv443/Userscript.ts) that you can use to get started quickly.
+    Shameless plug: I made a [webpack-based template for userscripts in TypeScript](https://github.com/Sv443/Userscript.ts) that you can use to get started quickly.
+It also includes this library by default.

 <br>